Genocs/genocs-library/src/Genocs.Auth/README_NUGET.md

 # .NET Core Auth client library

-This package contains a set of functionalities to use http client for microservice, the library is designed by Genocs even thought a lot of insight came from community.
+This package contains a set of functionalities to handling authorization logic as JWT.
-First of all I have to say thanks to devmentors
+First of all I have to say thanks to devmentors.

 The libraries are built using .NET7.

 ## Description

-Core NuGet package contains Open Telemetry and logging useful for DDD service.
+This package contains a set of functionalities to handling authorization logic as JWT.

 ## Support